Contribution of expert aggregation to temperature prediction part i

-Unfortunately, in both cases (linearized and non linearized losses) $\eta^*$ depends on $T$ and $M$, which are not always known in practice.
-Hence, $\eta^*$ is often not known in advance. \citet{auer_adaptive_2002}, \citet{cesa-bianchi_improved_2007} and \citet{cesa-bianchi_prediction_2006} propose adaptive learning rates for EWA with regret bounds.
-In practice one can also run such as in \citet{stoltz_agregation_2010} and \citet{devaine_forecasting_2013} several EWA algorithms with different learning rates and choose at iteration $t$ the prediction of the EWA algorithm which has the smallest cumulative loss $\sum_{s=1}^{t-1} \ell_s(\mathbf{w}_s)$ at $t-1$.
-No theoretical guarantees are available however for this method.
-In any case, we obtained the best results by using the adaptive learning rate of \citet{cesa-bianchi_improved_2007}
+Unfortunately, in both cases (with and without the gradient trick) $\eta^*$ depends on the number of iterations $T$ and the bound $M$, which are not always known in practice.
+Hence, $\eta^*$ is often not known in advance.

+To remedy this, as suggested in \citet{stoltz_agregation_2010} and \citet{devaine_forecasting_2013}, one could run several EWA algorithms with different learning rates and choose at iteration $t$ the prediction of the EWA algorithm which has the smallest cumulative loss $\sum_{s=1}^{t-1} \ell_s(\mathbf{w}_s)$ at $t-1$.
+However, no theoretical guarantees are available for this method.